MizaGBF/GBFAP/readme.md

 > To avoid duplicates, only the first proficiency of a class is used in the player itself.

 > [!TIP]
-> Using the `-gbfal` flag should help to fill those gaps for you, if you have access to an up-to-date version.
+> Using the `-gbfal` flag should remove the needs to manually hardcore the class details.

 * Multiple version weapons.
 (Currently, only the Dark Opus are affected)